MaidulRumman13/Ecommerce-Customer-Behavior-Analysis/README.md

 - Jupyter Notebook

 ## 📈 Key Insights
-- Customer retention is driven more by satisfaction and subscription status than discounts
+- Customer retention is driven more by satisfaction and subscription status than by discounts
 - Premium subscribers show loyalty but lack differentiated delivery benefits
 - No meaningful correlation exists between website time spent and purchase amount
 - High-value regions such as Barisal and Khulna generate stronger transaction values